larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

 Examples
 --------

-The following examples are provided:
+The following example are provided:

 * playwav.py
 * recordtest.py
 * playbacktest.py
+* mixertest.py

-All examples take the commandline option '-c <cardname>'.
+All examples (except mixertest.py) accept the commandline option *-c <cardname>*.

 To determine a valid card name, use the commandline ALSA player::